-Welcome to the annual wrap-up of the most-read articles of the last year!
+Welcome to the annual wrap-up of the most read articles of the last year!

-Here’s some of what I wrote:
+Here’s some of what Cam wrote in that piece:

 Zach Laing is the Nation Network’s news director and senior columnist.
 He can be followed on Twitter at @zjlaing, or reached by email at [email protected]